garyv/srcery/README.md

         <img src="clear.gif" data-srcset="fullsize.jpg 1200w, mobile.jpg">

 Script tag
-* Insert the srcery.js script tag directly before the ending </body> tag.
+* Insert the srcery.js script tag directly before the ending body tag.
 This allows the script to run the instant the document is ready.
 * Add the async attribute to the srcery.js script tag, to prevent it from blocking other scripts from running in browsers that support the async attribute.

         <script src="srcery.js" async></script>